Maria Sharapova Return To Tennis Mired In Controversy

 Maria Sharapova is coming off of her 15-month suspension for using a banned substance, making her return with a wild-card entry at the Porsche Grand Prix Tournament in Stuttgart.
 The manner of her return, along with her wild-card entries into two other tournaments in Madrid and Rome, have not settled well with many prominent tennis players.

-Former top ranked women’s tennis player Caroline Wozniacki said that she finds Sharapova’s easy return very questionable, especially considering that Maria Sharapova’s ban won’t be officially over until the third day of the tournament.
+Former top-ranked women’s tennis player Caroline Wozniacki said that she finds Sharapova’s easy return very questionable, especially considering that Maria Sharapova’s ban won’t be officially over until the third day of the tournament.
 Caroline expanded on her comment, saying, “I think it’s disrespectful to other players and the WTA.”

-Angelique Kerber, the current top-seed in women’s tennis was also critical of the timing, saying, “It’s a little bit strange also, for the players, that she [Maria Sharapova] can walk on site on Wednesday and she can play on Wednesday.”
+Angelique Kerber, the current top seed in women’s tennis was also critical of the timing, saying, “It’s a little bit strange also, for the players, that she [Maria Sharapova] can walk on site on Wednesday and she can play on Wednesday.”

 In a recent interview, the No. 8 player in the world Agnieszka Radwanska gave her opinion on the matter.
 In a recent interview, Radwanska was sharply critical of the decision to give Sharapova a free pass into the tournament.